nancologist/php_mvc/README.md

 ### Testing
 Now after adding ``.htaccess`` when we enter ``.com/traversymvc/`` we are actually in ``.com/traversymvc/public``

+### Conventions
+1. Library file names and classes should start with Uppercase!
 ___

 ## 3.6.
 Loading the Controller from the ULR